ayushchd8/MineMe/README.md

 # MineMe

-A web application for syncing and managing Salesforce data.
+A web application for syncing and managing Salesforce data with OAuth authentication.

 ## Project Structure

 - `frontend/`: React frontend application with TypeScript and Tailwind CSS
-- `backend/`: Flask API server that connects to Salesforce
+- `backend/`: Flask API server that connects to Salesforce with OAuth

 ## Setup and Running Instructions

+### Prerequisites

+- Python 3.8+
+- Node.js 14+
+- Docker (for PostgreSQL database)
+- Salesforce Connected App with OAuth credentials

 ### Backend Setup